18F/dev-environment-standardization/pages/languages/ruby.md

 # Ruby Ecosystem Guide

-This guide explains the basics of setting up Ruby and related helpful tools, so that you can run and modify a Ruby-based project on your own computer.
+This guide explains the basics of setting up a Ruby development environment (installing Ruby and related helpful tools), so that you can run and modify a Ruby-based project on your own computer.
 We wrote this for people inside and outside 18F who want to run and contribute to projects we build, and who aren't already familiar with working on Ruby